 We conducted our audit in accordance with the professional standards applicable in France and in accordance with the provisions of Regulation (EU) No 537/2014.
-We believe that the evidence we have collected is sufficient and appropriate to provide a basis for our opinion.
+We believe that the evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-The responsibilities incumbent on us under these standards are set out in the section "Statutory Auditors' responsibilities relating to the Audit of the Annual Financial Statements" of this report.
+Our responsibilities under these standards are further described in the section "Statutory Auditors' responsibilities for the Audit of the Annual Financial Statements" of this report.